 Insects, the most numerous, and arguably the most dominant, form of life on earth, attract interest wherever they are found.

 The types of insects found in North America get organized into almost thirty different orders, some more familiar than others.
-Approximately one dozen insect orders receive extended discussion.
-A handful of other insect orders are outlined below.
+Approximately one dozen of the more popular insect orders receive extended discussion in the insect section.

 As omnivores, large garden infestations can hurt plant production.
 The most popular, and least invasive control method involves rolling up slightly damp newspapers and placing them on the ground overnight.
 Collect and dispose of the newspaper in the morning.

 Keeping a residence free of clutter and moisture from faulty plumbing are good preventative measures.
 Large home invasions mostly bring inconveniences.
 They can be dealt with some commercial non-toxic baits and traps.

 Giant Earwings, the largest earwig species, can reach lengths exceeding three inches.